Best General Liability Insurance Companies for Small Businesses in Ohio

 Best for Service Businesses

-At $101 monthly, biBerk saves most Ohio businesses 9% on average, with the highest savings in hospitality (27%) and repair services (27%).
+At $101 a month, biBerk saves most Ohio businesses 9% on average.
+Hospitality and repair services each top out at 27% savings.
 It's the top general liability pick for businesses in cleaning, fitness, pet care, real estate and recreation.

-Coverage ranks seventh; it lacks endorsement options like professional liability and liquor liability, and sublimits for damage to rented premises are lower than those of competing carriers. biBerk's buying experience ranks well, with instant online quotes that take three to five minutes and transparent pricing breakdowns.
+Coverage ranks seventh in the comparison: endorsements for professional liability and liquor liability are absent, and sublimits for damage to rented premises are lower than competing carriers.
+The buying experience is strong.
+Quotes take three to five minutes online and pricing breakdowns are transparent.

 Where biBERK performs best: